bmax121/BudHook/README.md

 ## What did it solved?
 When using YAHFA, every hook of a method, you have to write a method to replace it, if you want to call the original method, you must write another method to save the original method information.
 This is very troublesome to use.
 BudHook generates these methods dynamically.
-It is very `simple` and to use.
+It is very `simple` to use.
 ## How it works
 When hooking a method, budhook will generate the two methods based on the information of the hooked method automatically, then generate the dex file, and finally load the dex file to complete the hook.
 ## How to run this demo